Appending and Removing Request/Response Headers

 This struct can be added to Route Options , Virtual Host Options , and Weighted Destination Options .

-The headerManipulation struct contains four optional fields requestHeadersToAdd, requestHeadersToRemove, responseHeadersToAdd, and responseHeadersToRemove.
-The key and value for the header can be specified directly in the manifest, or in the case of requestHeadersToAdd it can be a reference to a secret of the type gloo.solo.io/header or Opaque.
+The headerManipulation struct contains four optional fields: requestHeadersToAdd, requestHeadersToRemove, responseHeadersToAdd, and responseHeadersToRemove.
+You can specify the key and value for the header directly in the manifest, or for requestHeadersToAdd, you can reference a secret of the type gloo.solo.io/header or Opaque.

 headerManipulation: